 Two companies – given the same clinical study, promotional material and prescreening process – will perform very differently on a cost per enrollment basis.
 That’s because digital advertising is complex.
 Experience can bring costs down tenfold.

-Wayturn has advertising experts with hundreds of clinical studies behind their belt.
-This also means that we have email lists, FB pixel data, etc to bring you leads very cheaply.
-Besides, all the data makes estimating costs for new studies much more accurate.
+Wayturn has advertising experts with hundreds of clinical studies behind their belts.
+This also means that we have email lists, pixel data, etc to bring you leads very cheaply.
+Besides, all this data makes estimating costs for new studies much more accurate.
 Did we mention you can get an estimate for free?

 Here are some important factors for testing:

 - Run broad, interest, lookalike and retargeting campaigns.
 Compare costs.

 - Test all combinations of promotional material, to all viable audiences, to find the lowest cost.